osvaldo2627/string-pad-pattern/README.md

-## String pad pattern provides a simple way to pad an string following a simple patter.
+## String pad pattern provides a simple way to pad an string following
+## a simple pattern and adding (?var) as the target section.

 # Define a pattern: